tahamajs/Deep_Generative_models_course/README.md

 jupyter lab
 ```

-4. Important safety note: the notebooks under `CAs/` were edited as part of a documentation pass (imports consolidated, configuration cell added).
+4. Important safety note: the notebooks in the assignment folders were edited as part of a documentation pass (imports consolidated, configuration cell added).
 The editorial pass did not execute the notebooks.
 Before running long training jobs, review the `Setup and Configuration` cell in each notebook and run smoke tests described below.

 ---